0xzhiqi/zorapad/README.md

 #### 3. **Revenue Sharing**

 - `stake` : Anyone can stake tokens on a published story to earn a share of revenue from it
-- `claimRewards` : Revenue earned exogeneously e.g. from advertisements are transferred into the staking pool from which stakers can claim
+- `claimRewards` : Revenue earned exogenously e.g. from advertisements are transferred into the staking pool from which stakers can claim

 ## Network Configuration